MicrosoftDocs/dynamics365smb-docs/financials/fa-how-setup-general.md

 >   To make sure that balancing accounts for different fixed assets postings are automatically inserted when you choose the **Insert FA Bal.
 Account** action on journal lines, follow the next step, based on appreciation posting.
 4. On the **Balancing Account** FastTab, in the **Appreciation Bal.
 Account** field, select the general ledger account to which you want to post balancing entries for appreciation.

 For more information about using the **Insert FA Bal.
-Account** action on fixed asset G/L journal lines, see, for example, [How to: Revalue Fixed Assets](fa-how-revalue.md).
+Account** action on fixed asset G/L journal lines, see, for example, [Revalue Fixed Assets](fa-how-revalue.md).

 ## To set up fixed asset allocation keys
 Transactions can be allocated to various departments or projects, according to user-defined allocation keys.
 For example, you could set up an allocation key to allocate depreciation costs on cars with 35 percent to the administration department and 65 percent to the sales department.
-For more information, see [How to: Allocate Costs and Income](year-allocate-costs-income.md).
+For more information, see [Allocate Costs and Income](year-allocate-costs-income.md).

 Allocation keys apply to fixed asset classes, not to individual assets.